Reflecting God’s Kingdom Love

 What is this Kingdom of God Jesus is referring to?

-Please understand, no Christian obeys the Great Command of our focus text perfectly.
-Pursuing such submission requires new heart and new mind through new creation (2 Cor 5:17).
-When we are true citizens of God’s kingdom, our thinking is being progressively transformed to transcend the tribal dysfunction that has ravaged both the world and the church today.
-God does not desire sacrificial deeds and political pontificating that is not rooted in a self-examining love for Him and His image bearers in light of of his Word.
+Please understand that no Christian obeys God’s commandments perfectly.
+Any “Kingdom” fruit we produce requires a new heart and a new mind through new creation (2 Cor 5:17).
+When we are true citizens of God’s kingdom, our thinking is progressively transformed to transcend the tribal dysfunction that has ravaged both the world and the church today.
+Remember, God does not desire sacrificial deeds or political pontificating that are not rooted in a self-examining love for Him and His image-bearers, in light of His Word.

 How Do We Reflect Kingdom Love?

-First, we need to fully embrace that the values and socio-economy of the Kingdom of God operates by different rules (Source: The Bible).
-Here is one example of what it is like: Instead of hating people that we disagree with, its citizens loves its enemies by dealing mercifully and graciously with those who live in error…………..as we all once did in our lives of sin before Christ (Lk 6:27-36).
-Paul instructs Timothy,
+First, we need to fully embrace that the values and socio-economics of the Kingdom of God operate by different rules (Source: The Bible).
+One example of this is that, instead of hating those we disagree with, “Kingdom” citizens love their enemies by dealing mercifully and graciously with those who live in error—just as we all once did in our lives of sin before Christ (Lk 6:27-36).
+The Apostle Paul instructs us (2 Tim 2:24-26):

 “…the Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, (25) correcting his opponents with gentleness.
-God may perhaps grant them repentance leading to the knowledge of the truth, (26) and they may come to their senses and escape the snare of the devil, after being captured by him to do his will (2 Tim 2:24-26).”
+God may perhaps grant them repentance leading to the knowledge of the truth, (26) and they may come to their senses and escape the snare of the devil, after being captured by him to do his will.”

-It is Christ that is our aim to imitate in our earthly life, so that HIS Kingdom will shine forth like the sun in a world where lostness abounds.
-Let us not be content with being “not far from the kingdom of God…” But rather let us enter his Kingdom by dying to the old life and its affections; and rising from the dead to new life in Christ.
-Only then, can we even begin to understand and live a life in pursuit of loving God with all, and our neighbors as ourselves.
+It is Christ whom we aim to imitate in our earthly lives so that His Kingdom will shine forth like the sun in a world where spiritual darkness abounds.
+Let us not be content with being not far from the kingdom of God.”
+Rather, let us enter His Kingdom by dying to the old life and its affections, and rising from the dead to new life in Christ.
+Only then can we begin to understand and live a life in pursuit of loving God with all our hearts and our neighbors as ourselves.
 Amen.

 (Other suggested scripture reading for further study and reflection: Psalm 51:16-17, John 3:1-8, 1 Cor 6:9-11)